anpaul7/nuodb-operator/README.md

 * 5 GB disk for Admin pods
 * 20 GB disk for Storage Manager(SM) pods

 Please use this as a guideline for a minimal configuration when you create your cluster.
 To run larger SQL workloads using the included YCSB sample application, adjust node CPU and Memory upwards as required.
-To determine resources used, monitor your NuoDB database process resource consumption using the NuoDB Insights visual montioring tool.
+To determine resources used, monitor your NuoDB database process resource consumption using the NuoDB Insights visual monitoring tool.

 ### 2. Create environment variables
 ```